 There is nothing worse than a site cluttered with too many copies of post revisions, trashed items, and spam comments.
 Who needs all of that?
 I love the WP-Optimize plugin because you can set it to routinely clean up your database so it’s not weighed down by all that garbage.
 Once it’s installed, just go to Settings > Optimize Database to configure the settings you want.
 You’ll love how tidy your site feels after using this amazing plugin.

 Tip #4: Optimize Images

 We’ve been talking a lot lately about how important it is to optimize and resize your images before uploading them to your blog.
-Uploading images in their original size is a surefire way to slow your site down.
 The larger the images you upload, the longer your site will take to load, so remember to resize, resize, resize!
-For detailed instructions on how to resize images before uploading them to your site, review tip #3 in this post.
+I usually recommend using images not larger than 1000px on the wider side.
+It is also perfect to have them weigh less than 500kb.

 Tip #5: Identify Plugins that are Slowing Your Site Down

 An easy way to determine which plugins may be slowing your site down is to install and run the P3 (Plugin Performance Profiler).
 It shows you exactly which plugins are impacting your page load time.
 Once you determine which plugins are slowing down your website, you can then decide whether or not those plugins are worth keeping.
 If not, get rid of them.

 Be sure to delete the P3 plugin after you finish, because leaving it activated will slow your site down.
 As a general rule, it’s best to keep the number of plugins on your site under 20.
 Remember that less is more when it comes to plugins and to choose plugins wisely.